-Like your refrigerator, heat pumps use electricity to move heat from a cool space to a warm space, making the cool space cooler and the warm space warmer.
-During the heating season, heat pumps move heat from the cool outdoors into your warm house and during the cooling season, heat pumps move heat from your cool house into the warm outdoors (see picture below).
-Because they move heat rather than generate heat, heat pumps can provide equivalent space conditioning at as little as one quarter of the cost of operating conventional heating or cooling appliances.
+Installation and use of a Heat Pump is very common here in North Central Florida.
+Heat pumps provide all the heating and cooling for a home through moving heat from one location to another, using very little energy.
+They use electricity to move heat from a cool space to a warm space, making the cool space cooler and the warm space warmer.
+During the heating season, heat pumps move heat from the cool outdoors into your warm house and during the cooling season, heat pumps move heat from your cool house into the warm outdoors (see picture to left).

 The most common type of heat pump is the air-source heat pump, which transfers heat between your house and the outside air.
 If you heat with electricity, a heat pump can trim the amount of electricity you use for heating by as much as 30% to 40%.
 High-efficiency heat pumps also dehumidify better than standard central air conditioners, resulting in less energy usage and more cooling comfort in summer months.
 However, the efficiency of most air-source heat pumps as a heat source drops dramatically at low temperatures, generally making them unsuitable for cold climates, although there are systems that can overcome the problem.